cmu-pasta/date-time/date-cop/README.md

 # Date-Cop

 Date-Cop is an advanced tool for identifying and reporting date and time related bugs in open-source projects.
-It is a two part tool that utilizes static and dynamic analysis techniques to discover bugs in Python codebases.

 ## Features

 ### Static Analysis

 Our static analysis approach targets Python code by traversing Abstract Syntax Trees (ASTs) derived from parsing source code.
 We utilize GitHub's CodeQL, a purpose-built AST query language, for discovering buggy patterns.
 For each identified DATE-SMELL, we develop a CodeQL query, typically consisting of about 5-20 lines of SQL-like code.
 This lightweight approach allows for analysis of vast amounts of code at scale, aiming to find the most bugs with the fewest false positives.

-## Evaluation - GitHub Bot

-DATE-COP, our GitHub bot, will leverage the GitHub API to identify active Python projects with at least 100 stars.
-It runs static analysis on the project's source code and executes dynamic analysis (if applicable) on the project's test executions.
-The bot will automatically create GitHub issues to report warnings and suggests fixes via pull requests.
-We will measure success based on maintainer responses, marking reports as true or false positives.

 ## Prerequisites